eryar/PipeCAD/docs/en/index.md

 ## Video Training Examples

-Record the process of using PipeCAD into a video and put it on the B station.

 It is recommended that you take a look at the video tutorial before using PipeCAD.

 1. [Download and install PipeCAD](https://www.bilibili.com/video/BV1u3411e7hD)